kgaidis/KGHitTestingViews/README.md

 ## How to Use

 ### In Code:
-Subclass `KGHitTestingView` or `KGHitTestingButton` and set `minimumHitTestHeight` and `minimumHitTestWidth` to the desired size of the hit test area:
+Subclass `KGHitTestingView` or `KGHitTestingControl` or `KGHitTestingButton` and set `minimumHitTestHeight` and `minimumHitTestWidth` to the desired size of the hit test area:

 ```objective-c
 @interface ButtonSubclass : KGHitTestingButton